|Authors||Reviewed by E Pinnock|

-Students on the SEND list will be receiving support at Wave 2 and Wave 3 levels of intervention.
+Students on the SEND register will be receiving support at Wave 2 and Wave 3 levels of intervention.
 In line with this, any student on the list will:

-- Have an individual educational plan (IEP) that may include a provision map/and or learning passport written that will include information on the individual student need’s, strategies and resources in place to support the student, student targets to support their own learning and time-limited review dates for mapping progress.
+- Have a pupil passport written that will include information on the individual student need’s, strategies and resources in place to support the student, student targets to support their own learning and time-limited review dates for mapping progress.
 This plan will be developed with the involvement of staff, student, parents and a named Keyworker or Assistant Educational Psychologist (if applicable)

-- If the Academy has key workers they will support staff, the student and their family towards achieving pre-agreed outcomes for the student.
+- Key workers will support staff, the student and their family towards achieving pre-agreed outcomes for the student.
 The Keyworker will keep an ongoing record of the student’s progress that will include information on staff, student and family interactions and map ongoing progress towards set goals/outcomes.
 It is the keyworker’s responsibility to maintain the student’s provision Plan/Student Passport and to amend where/when required.

 - Have a bespoke timetable/programme of interventions that will be regularly reviewed through the assess, plan, do, review process.